Transportation and Parking

 For information about transportation and visiting Princeton University, please see Visiting campus for links to rail and airport services, local buses and parking instructions for visitors.

 This program offers enhanced benefits and incentives to participate in one of five commuter programs in lieu of a parking permit in order to reduce single occupancy vehicles on campus: bike/walk, carpool, vanpool, transit reimbursement, or NJ Transit bus pass.
 For information about the program please visit the website.

 Princeton University staff housing is available to postdocs, however it is limited.
 Information on this program, including contacts, rates and application forms is available on the Housing and Real Estate Services website.
 Once your appointment at Princeton is approved and you have your NetID you may submit an application.

 The Housing Office lists non-University housing in the Princeton area on the Off-Campus Housing web page.
-(The Housing Office also maintains a bulletin board that lists new offerings not yet on their web page.)

 Options for housing in the Princeton area are limited.
 Other areas within commuting distance are located in Mercer and Middlesex Counties, New Jersey; and Bucks County, Pennsylvania.

 For international students and scholars, the Davis International Center is committed to providing services and programs that support your growth, development, and welfare, including immigration regulatory advising and processing, cultural adjustment, social enrichment, and assistance with practical matters related to living in the U.S. They have walk-in hours (no appointment necessary) at the Davis International Center, or you can schedule an appointment.
 Please go to their website for more information.